gaber-/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image7]

+The first function is in cell 14 the second in cell 17

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I calculated the radius of the curve using the computed polynomial.
 The results seem realistic.

+The code is in cell 20

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.